RumeelHussainbnb/zkBNB-docs/docs/sdks/zkbnb-js-sdk/quickstart.md

 To understand the entire scope of operations available, see [API Reference](/docs/zkbnb-api).
 In addition, SDK comes with a crypto component for signing txs and sending signed txs to zkBNB L2.

-This SDK does not provide methods to interact with ZKBNB L1.
+This SDK does not provide methods to interact with zkBNB L1.
 ## Install

 Using npm: